-The Learning Commons partners with the Teaching Commons to design and deliver programming for both course directors and TAs with the goal of helping them to integrate explicit attention to academic literacies in both course and assignment design.
+The Learning Commons partners with the Teaching Commons to design and deliver programming for TAs with the goal of helping them to integrate explicit attention to academic literacies in their teaching practice.

 Teaching Critical Reading Skills